jivescovo/BaSP-A2022-Etapa-1/README.md

 # Trackgenix

+About the app: This is a project for a software company called GigaTech Software Solutions SA.
+Said company is in charge of developing software for other companies.
+The aim of the application developed in this repository for GigaTech, is to make it easier to register the hours worked by each employee in each project and in each team.

 ## Week 00

 Description: 2 people work teams developed the assigned views.
 In my case, this view was for an Employee PM role.